MagicalCoder-12/socialwarriors/README.md

 ## On archives and accessibility to digital heritage

-- [Exemption to PCCPSACT](https://www.federalregister.gov/documents/2018/10/26/2018-23241/exemption-to-prohibition-on-circumvention-of-copyright-protection-systems-for-access-control), exemptions to the provision of the Digital Millennium Copyright Act (“DMCA”).
+- [Exemption to PCCPSACT](https://www.federalregister.gov/documents/2018/10/26/2018-23241/exemption-to-prohibition-on-circumvention-of-copyright-protection-systems-for-access-control), exemptions to the provision of the Digital Millennium Copyright Act ("DMCA").
 - [EFGAMP](https://efgamp.eu/), the European Federation of Video Game Archives, Museums and Preservation projects.
 - [UNESCO PERSIST Programme](https://unescopersist.org/), helps ensure that digital information can continue to be accessed in the future.
 - [The Internet Archive](https://archive.org/), a digital library of Internet sites and other cultural artifacts in digital form.